bsung1/fetch_case_bsung/README.md

 #### Summary:
 To summarize, I’d like to better understand:
-- The issues with duplicate users and unusual users patterns (fraud, system errors, etc.).
+- The issues with duplicate users and unusual users patterns (fraud, system errors, etc.)
-- The challenges with item barcode and potential solutions.
+- The challenges with item barcode and potential solutions
-- How best to prioritize item data for performance optimization.
+- How to best prioritize item data for performance optimization

 Thanks for your help!
 Looking forward to your feedback.